 Off Campus Housing and Residence Life and Information

-The Office of Student Information and Services keeps a listing of off campus housing options that are in close proximity to campus.
+The Office of the Registrar keeps a listing of off campus housing options that are in close proximity to campus.
 These include popular apartment complexes and homeowners that have rooms or spaces for rent.
-To obtain a copy of these resources, please contact the Office of Student Information and Services at email@example.com or 310-506-4631.
+To obtain a copy of these resources, please contact the Office of the Registrar at email@example.com or 310-506-4631.

 Each student is issued an official identification card during orientation, which must be carried at all times.
 After orientation, or if a card is lost, cards may be obtained at the One Stop office located on the second floor of the Thornton Administration Building.
 A $15 fee is required for replacement cards.
 The card is required for participation in student elections, for use of various university services, and for entry into various university facilities and functions, such as the library, and for admission to many class examinations.
 Use of the card by anyone other than the card holder, or failure to present it upon request of any university official, violates university policy and subjects the holder to disciplinary action.
 Identification cards must be validated each academic term.
 The card becomes void upon termination or interruption of enrollment and must be returned to the university.

 The administration shares announcements, deadlines, events, and general information regarding the law school through weekly newsletters to the campus community.
 All students are responsible for reading the contents of the newsletter.

 Lockers are located on the first floor and are available to all students.
 The administrative coordinator in the Admissions Office provides locker assignments.
 Students will keep the same locker for all three years unless a change is requested.